Museum of the Intangible

 Teresa Murjas: I, Sheep

 Teresa joined forces with onetime Poet-in-Residence Jack Thacker, partnering with his family farm in Herefordshire to develop i-Sheep.
-This film will capture life from the sheep’s-eye perspective, using a Go-Pro camera, seeking to explore the animal’s experience.
-It will culminate in a piece of work including film and poetry.
+This film captures life from the sheep’s-eye perspective, using a Go-Pro camera, seeking to explore the animal’s experience.
+The project culminated in a piece of work including film and poetry.

 Hannah James and Geraint Parfitt

 Geraint, one of only a handful of clog-makers in the UK, made a pair of clogs for Hannah, who developed a new work, ‘Muscle Memory’ based on some of the ICH linked to clog-making, clog-wearing. and clog-dancing.
 Hannah premiered her new performance work at The MERL Annual Lecture on 6th November, 2018.
 You can read more about the commission and performance in this blog.
 She has also created a short ‘how-to’ clog dancing tutorial for use in the Museum.
 After their use in the real world by Hannah, the clogs will be added to the Museum’s collection.

 Watch a Hannah’s film of her meeting with Geraint, the performance of ‘Muscle Memory’ and the clog-dancing tutorial on our Youtube channel.